 Best practices for posting about your vaccine on social media.
 The Better Business Bureau’s tip?
 Don’t share your vaccine card on social media.
 Here’s why and what to post instead.

 When the pandemic started a year ago, the idea of having a COVID-19 vaccine at our disposal within months felt like a pipe dream.
-Now we have three authorized vaccines and millions of Americans getting inoculated every day.
-But we have to keep up the fight against the virus as the country aims to get closer to herd immunity, and not let our guard down.
+Now we’re facing new challenges (read: variants and low vaccine rates).
+But we have to keep up the fight against the virus as the country aims to get closer to herd immunity, and not let our guard down, which means taking the precautions necessary to stop the spread.

-Last updated on May 13 – Added the CDC's latest mask guidance for fully vaccinated individuals.
+Last updated on June 30 – Added the CDC's and the WHO’s latest mask guidance for fully vaccinated individuals.

 Skimm'd by Maria Martinolich and Kamini Ramdeen